taoeffect/tiny-bounties/README.md

 3. Click **"Post a bounty on it!"** to fund it.
 Work begins once `bounty=cost`

 *Guarantee: If I don't deliver on time, I don't collect the bounty.*

+# Have an idea you'd like me to work on?

+Get [in touch](https://fixingtao.com/consulting/)!
+Maybe I'll like it enough to work on it. :)